 Luke Quotes in The Handmaid’s Tale

 The The Handmaid’s Tale quotes below are all either spoken by Luke or refer to Luke.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Houghton Mifflin Company edition of The Handmaid’s Tale published in 1986.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Houghton Mifflin Company edition of The Handmaid’s Tale published in 1986.).

 Chapter 28 Quotes

 He doesn’t mind this, I thought.
 He doesn’t mind it at all.
 Maybe he even likes it.
 We are not each other’s, anymore.
 Instead, I am his.

 The timeline below shows where the character Luke appears in The Handmaid’s Tale.
 The colored dots and icons indicate which themes are associated with that appearance.